kshedden/case_studies/methods/survival.md

 usually an untestable assumption, but in some cases there may be reason to accept it and in other cases there may be good reason to doubt that independent censoring holds.
-There are various methods for dealing with possibly dependent censored data, but that is an advanced topic that we will not consider further.
+There are various methods for dealing with dependent censored data, but that is an advanced topic that we will not consider further here.

 ## Competing risks

 In a survival analysis there may be other events that "compete" with the event of interest.
-For example, if we are studying the time $T$ at which a person has a stroke, it is possible that a person dies of another cause before ever having a stroke.
+For example, if we are studying the time $T$ at which a person has a stroke, it is possible that the person dies of another cause before having a stroke.
 Death unrelated to stroke is a *competing risk* for the event of interest.

 ## The risk set

-The *risk set* at a specifici time $t$ is the subset of units (e.g. people) who could possibly experience the event at time $t$.
+The *risk set* at a specific time $t$ is the subset of units (e.g. people) who could possibly experience the event at time $t$.
 Anyone who has already had the event before time $t$, has been right censored before time $t$, or has experienced a competing risk before